Thoregon/evolux.matter/doc/spec.md

 matter
 ======

-universe plugin to handle persistent data & collections
+UHandle persistent data & collections.

+Implements building snapshots and implementing the queries from CQRS (Command Query Responsibility Seggregation)

 * countable collections: can determine their size
 * infinite collections: size is unknown